Bobinstein/ArDrive-ipfs/README.md

 That information is then passed into the DownloadFiles function, which gets each file from Arweave using the transactionID, and saves it to a folder with the folderName originally passed in.
 Each file is given the name pulled from the file's metadata when originally uploaded.

 Once all of the files are downloaded, they are fed back into Pinata for an ipfs hash, and a check is made to make sure the new hash is identical to the one originally passed in.

+### All Utility Functions

+- CheckForDrive:
+    - This function takes in a public Arweave Wallet address, and a string.
+It finds a public drive in the Arweave network which is owned by the passed in wallet, and has a name matching the string passed in.
+    - It returns a json object containing the 'name' and 'rootFolderId' of the drive, or null if there is an error. `{ name: 'ipfsContent', rootFolderId:'0e80dc93-088a-41c9-a978-777ab1cc92f4' }`
+    - This function includes a method to suppress non-fatal error messages that are associated with Arweave finding and returning content.

+- CheckForFolder:
+    - This function takes in a public Arweave Wallet address, and a json object matching the output of CheckForDrive.
+    - It returns an array of the names of folders in the root folder of the drive passed in.
+    - This function includes a method to suppress non-fatal error messages that are associated with Arweave finding and returning content.

+- DownloadFiles:
+    - This function takes in a string and an array of objects matching the output of FindFiles.
+    - It has no return value.

+- FindFiles:
+    - This function takes in a folder ID (string)
+    - It returns an array of objects

+- GetFolderFromHash:
+    - This function takes in an ipfs CID (string)
+    - It returns a json object with the following format `{ name: 'Folder-Id', value: 'f2c7157b-834a-440b-a1e9-86d767dc6151' }`

+- HashFolder:
+    - This function takes in a filepath to a folder (string)
+    - It returns an ipfs CID (string)

+- UploadFolder:
+    - This function takes in a filepath to a folder (string), and an ipfs CID (string)
+    - It returns a json object detailing the results of creating a new public drive or uploading a folder to Arweave.